NVIDIA/warp/docs/modules/interoperability.rst

     w = wp.array([1.0, 2.0, 3.0], dtype=float, device="cpu")

-    # convert to Torch tensor
+    # convert to Paddle tensor
     t = wp.to_paddle(w)

-    # convert from Torch tensor
+    # convert from Paddle tensor
     w = wp.from_paddle(t)

 These helper functions allow the conversion of Warp arrays to/from Paddle tensors without copying the underlying data.